ClementBM/clementbm.github.io/_posts/2019-12-17-the-detailed-mathematics-behind-neural-networks.markdown

 $$

 ## Thanks
-I would like to give a special thank to [Vinh](https://github.com/vinh-tr) who help me with the tricky chain rule for derivation.
+I would like to give a special thank to [Vinh](https://github.com/vinh-tr) who helped me with the tricky chain rule for derivation.

 # Sources
 Writing this article, I found this resources really useful